jokathanjoka/SILENT-SOBX-MD/README.md

 ### <br>   DEPLOY_KOYEB

-`✠ IF YOU HAVE YOUR KOYEB ACCOUNT SO YOU CAN DEPLOY SILENT-SOBX-MD ON KOYEB WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`
+`IF YOU HAVE YOUR KOYEB ACCOUNT SO YOU CAN DEPLOY SILENT-SOBX-MD ON KOYEB WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON `

 <a href='https://app.koyeb.com/auth/signin' target="_blank"><img alt='DEPLOY' src='https://img.shields.io/badge/-KOYEB-blue?style=for-the-badge&logo=koyeb&logoColor=white'/></a>